Iberia Club: Up to 30% Off Award Flights with Avios

 Conclusion

-If you already have an Avios stash and your travel plans intersect with Madrid before September 15, this is an easy yes, particularly if you can land availability on the new Toronto nonstop.
-A 36,450-Avios one-way business class seat across the Atlantic is hard to argue with.
+If you already have an Avios stash and your travel plans run through Madrid before September 15, this is an easy yes, particularly if you can find award space on the Toronto non-stop.
+A 32,400-Avios one-way business class seat across the Atlantic is hard to argue with, and the 20% business class discount makes this sale a clear step up from the last one for Canadians.

-If you're sitting on RBC Avion points without a specific plan, this is a reason to convert a chunk over and lock in a summer trip while the discount is live.
-The transfer is instant, and the booking window closes on May 10.
+If you’re sitting on RBC Avion or Amex Membership Rewards points without a specific plan, this is a reason to convert a chunk over and lock in a summer trip while the discount is live.
+The timing is especially good for Avion holders, since RBC’s 30% transfer bonus to the British Airways Club is running through June 19.
+Transfers are instant, but the Iberia booking window is the binding deadline, closing on June 15.

-If you don't have Avios and weren't already considering this currency, the sale isn't enough on its own to justify chasing it from scratch.
-The earning paths take weeks, the August and early September dates will go first, and you're better served by booking your way into Avios for next year's promotions instead.
+If you don’t have Avios and weren’t already considering the currency, a one-week booking window probably isn’t enough time to earn your way in from scratch.
+The earning paths take weeks, and the best summer dates will go first.
+Better to set yourself up now so you’re ready for the next sale.

 Jason thrives on connecting with the heart of a destination, seeking out experiences that go beyond the guidebooks.